Supermartingales as Radon-Nikodym densities and related measure extensions

-\begin{proof} By the monotone convergence theorem it is sufficient to show that \eqref{e:kunita-yoeurp rv} holds with $G = \1_A$ for some $A \in \F_\rho$ and for some stopping time $\rho$.
+\begin{pf} Using the linearity of the expectation operator and the monotone convergence theorem, it is sufficient to show (\ref{ekunita-yoeurprv}) for a fixed stopping time $\rho$, with $G = \1_A$ for an arbitrary $A \in\F_\rho$.
 If $\rho$ takes only countably many values, then this identity follows directly.
-For the general case, consider the nonincreasing sequence $(\rho_n)_{n \in \N}$ of stopping times where $\rho_n = \inf \{k 2^{-n}: k 2^{-n} \geq \rho, k \in \N\}$ and the nonnegative, discrete-time backward $P$--supermartingale $(Z_{\rho_n})_{n \in \N}$.
-Then \eqref{e:kunita-yoeurp rv} holds with $G$ replaced by $\1_A$ and with $\rho$ replaced by $\rho_n$ for each $n \in \N$.
-Finally, by taking limits on both sides and using the fact that the backward $P$--supermartingale $(Z_{\rho_n})_{n \in \N}$ is uniformly integrable, we may conclude. \end{proof}
+For the general case, consider the nonincreasing sequence $(\rho_n)_{n \in\N}$ of stopping times where $\rho_n = \inf\{k 2^{-n}\dvtx k 2^{-n} \geq\rho, k \in\N\}$.
+Then (\ref{ekunita-yoeurprv}) holds with $G$ replaced by $\1_A$ and with $\rho$ replaced by $\rho_n$ for each $n \in\N$.
+Finally, by taking limits on both sides and using the fact that the nonnegative, discrete-time backward $P$-supermartingale $(Z_{\rho_n})_{n \in\N}$ is uniformly integrable, we may conclude. \end{pf}